amankumarkc/LMS_Flask/README.md

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
+We welcome contributions to ShelfDESK!
+Whether it's fixing bugs, adding new features, or improving the documentation, feel free to fork the repository and submit a pull request.

 ## License